Should Kids Take an ADHD Medication Vacation for Summer?

 While the above points are appealing, it’s important to understand the potential negative effects of stopping ADHD medication:

-• Return of Symptoms: ADHD medications manage symptoms; they don’t cure the disorder.
+• Return of Symptoms: ADHD medications manage symptoms; they don’t cure the condition.
 Stopping medication can mean the return of symptoms like impulsivity, inability to focus, and hyperactivity.

 • Change in Energy Levels: For those with hyperactive symptoms, energy may increase.
 However, some may experience fatigue when suddenly stopping stimulant medications.